devitq/AdNova/README.md

 ### [MinIO](https://min.io/)

 MinIO is a high-performance, S3-compatible object storage system.
 It is designed for large-scale data infrastructures and is suitable for storing unstructured data such as photos, videos, log files, backups, and container images.
 Best open-source alternative to AWS S3 for now.
-In project used to store advertisments' images.
-Allows us to scale easily (very native replication feature) and soon we can store other things such as user avatars (if we countinue developing project), etc.
+In project used to store advertisements' images.
+Allows us to scale easily (very native replication feature) and soon we can store other things such as user avatars (if we continue developing project), etc.

 ### [Celery](https://github.com/celery/celery)